yunseo-kim/yunseo-kim.github.io/_posts/en/2021-08-31-Creating-and-Managing-a-GitHub-Pages-Blog.md

 ---
 title: "Creating and Managing a GitHub Pages Blog"
 description: >-
-  Learn about the characteristics and differences between static and dynamic web pages, static site generators, and how to host a Jekyll blog on GitHub Pages.
+  Learn about the characteristics and differences between static and dynamic web pages, explore static site generators, and host a Jekyll blog on GitHub Pages.
 categories:
   - Blogging
 tags: